confluentinc/live-labs/connectors-aws/dynamodb-redshift-s3/README.md

 ```
 > For detailed instructions refer to our [documentation](https://docs.confluent.io/cloud/current/connectors/cc-amazon-redshift-sink.html)

-8. Create an S3 bucket.
+8. Create an S3 bucket and name it `confluent-bucket-demo`.
 > The S3 has to be in same same region as your Confluent Cloud cluster.
 9. Create an **IAM Policy** with the following configuration and name it `confluent-s3-demo-policy`.
 ```